phuctm97/img/README.md

 colors: string[];
 ```

 - **text** supports Markdown syntax by default.
-Emojis are replaced with [Twemoji].
+Emojis are replaced with [Twemoji] variants.

-- **icons** are loaded from [Simple Icons], use names appearing on its website as inputs here.
-Not found icons will be ignored.
+- **icons** are loaded from [Simple Icons], use names appearing on its website as API inputs.
+Not found icons are ignored.

-- **colors** are valid CSS colors, or `default` to use Simple Icons's suggested colors, or `invert` to invert the default colors.
+- **colors** are valid CSS colors, or `default` to use Simple Icons' suggested colors, or `invert` to invert the default colors.

 - **target** helps generate images suitable for distribution to a specific platform, currently supports DEV.to (`devto`) and Open Graph (`og`).

-All query params are optional, a reasonable default will be used when neccesary.
+All query params are optional, reasonable defaults will be used when necessary.

 **Example**: